Camachus/tp_ngs_clownfish/README.md

 _Actinoterygian_ fishes present 8 cell types of pigmentation compared  to mammals, that have only one.
 Two of these pigmentation cells are iridophore that refers to a reflective tissue and leucophore for white tissue.

-Here, authors asked whether the white bars of the coral reef fish _**Amphiprion ocellaris**_, known as the clown fish, are composed of iridophores or with leucophores or maybe both.
+Here, authors asked whether the white bars of the coral reef fish _**Amphiprion ocellaris**_, known as the clown fish, are composed of iridophores or leucophores or maybe both.
 To answer this question, we used the transcriptomic analysis  through this TP NGS.

  ![finding-nemo](Pictures/finding-nemo.jpg)